Package Exports

 Default value: "require"

-What is calling @netlify/config
+What is calling @netlify/config.
+Can be:

 This is used for the following cases: